 In fact, American and U.S. Air (now combined as American Airlines) lost more bags than all other major carriers COMBINED.
 Eventually, American Airlines surpassed Southwest Airlines in lost baggage.

 Automated Baggage Tracking Doesn’t Work

 A number of airlines are rolling out automated baggage tracking features.
 American Airlines launched a feature on their app that allows passengers to “Track Your Bags.”
 You didn’t know about this feature?
 The AA Baggage Tracker hasn’t been widely publicized, but American Airlines spokeswomen Laura Nedbal is quoted in media stories saying, “It’s [the American Airlines Track My Bag feature] something our customers have been asking for a really long time, and we’re excited to make this available to them.”

 Only there’s one small problem: it doesn’t work very well.
 During my AA lost luggage odyssey, the American Airlines luggage tracker in the app did not accurately show my bag’s location.
+Not even once.
 [More on that later.]